ImageMagick/Usage-Markdown/bugs/displace/index.md

 Another side effect of this internal handling is that if a single source image is used, which has a transparency channel in it, and no mask image is provided, then the X offset will come from the color intensity, while the Y offset will be provided by the images transparency channel!

-To fix this 'masking' bugs properly, "`-displace`" should be separated from alpha composition, as it really is a image transformation, rather that alpha composition.
+To fix this 'masking' bugs properly, "`-displace`" should be separated from alpha composition, as it really is an image transformation, rather than alpha composition.

 ## Inconsistent Displacement Direction -- Fixed 6.2.8-1